nlekkerman/save-waldo/README.md

 - **Interactive Prompts:** Informative prompts and instructions provided to guide players through the game.
 - **Clearing Screen:** Functionality to clear the terminal screen for better readability and user experience.
 - **Leaderboard Display:** Presentation of the leaderboard with player names, locations, and best times.

-### Conclusion
-The `save-waldo` module aims to deliver an immersive and challenging text-based adventure gaming experience.
-By combining interactive storytelling, puzzle-solving mechanics, and dynamic visual effects, the game seeks to captivate players and provide hours of entertainment.

 ## Game Features